The chat rooms Departments News Arts & Entertainment Tools Resources Documentation

 1. What kind of a community is Outpost 10F?

-A global network comprising of a diverse variety of individuals who enjoy Science Fiction and Lord of the Rings.
-Founded in 1997, the Outpost's primary goal is to bring together the efforts, creativity, and enthusiasm of Sci-Fi and LotR fans from all over the world.
-Through participation, teamwork, and unique member talents, this site provides an environment parallel to that idealized in the Sci-Fi universe and LotR realm.
-Central to our goal is providing a means of communication between fans; our five chatrooms do just that.
-Each of these chatrooms varies in theme and hosts an array of functions intended to provide the visitor with a more enjoyable environment.
+Outpost 10F is a diverse online community of members who enjoy various Science Fiction and Fantasy media.
+Since 1997, the Outpost's primary goal is to bring together the efforts, creativity, and enthusiasm of science fiction/fantasy fans from all over the world.
+Through participation, teamwork, and unique member talents, this site seeks to provide an environment similar to that idealized in many of the shows and movies we love so much.
+Our main goal is providing a means of communication between fans.
+Each of our chat themes hosts an array of functions intended to provide our visitors and members with an enjoyable environment.

-The Prime Directives are the rules we expect all visitors and members to follow when participating in activities relating to Outpost 10F.
-Before one may join Outpost 10F we require that one reads and agrees to all eleven of the Prime Directives.
+The Code of Conduct is the list of rules we expect all visitors and members to follow when participating in activities relating to Outpost 10F.
+We require that all members read and agree to the Code of Conduct prior to joining.
 They can be found here.

 3. What sort of other things can one be involved in besides chatting?